Note

 If you only need to post the set-up or run time on the last operation, set the output quantity on the last operation to 0.
 You can choose not to post the last line at all by deleting it.

-When you post production or assembly order output in a warehouse that uses directed put-away and pick, the output goes to the bin defined in the production or assembly order.
+When you post output for a production or assembly order in advanced warehouse configurations, the output goes to the bin defined in the production or assembly order.
 To learn more about different ways to move items in the warehouse with advanced configurations, go to Move Items in Advanced Warehouse Configurations.

 Note

-You can't enter the source document number, such as the production order number, in the internal put-away, put-away, or movement documents for assembly or production output processes.
+You can't enter the number of the source document, such as the production order number, in internal put-away or movement documents for assembly or production output.

 Warehouse Management Overview